Islandora/islandora_mirador/README.md

 The module can use either an instance of Mirador Integration hosted on the web, or deployed locally.

-The UPEI Robertson Library maintains a version of the Mirador library that includes image manipulation and text overlay plugins.
-This compiled library is available on the web at https://roblib.github.io/mirador-integration-islandora/islandora-mirador-0.1.0.js, and the github project is at https://github.com/roblib/mirador-integration-islandora.
+Islandora maintains a version of the Mirador library that includes image manipulation and text overlay plugins.
+This compiled library is available on the web at https://islandora.github.io/mirador-integration-islandora/islandora-mirador-0.1.1.js, and the github project is at https://github.com/islandora/mirador-integration-islandora.

 If you have a local build, put it in your webroot at libraries/mirador/dist/main.js.